tiro-agent/tiro-agent/README.md

 Please consult [this file](web_agent/__main__.py) for available command line arguments.

 ### Evaluating runs
-You may use the following script to evaluate a prior run:
+You may use the following script to evaluate a prior run using statistics matching those in the system report:
 ```bash
 ./scripts/run_evaluation.sh
 ```